Targeted Synthetic Control Method: Implementation details

 For the outcome-regression $m_{\tilde{t}}(X)$, we use a small multi-layer perceptron (MLP): for continuous outcomes, a one-hidden-layer network with 100 units and ReLU trained with MSE and SGD (learning rate $1\times 10^{-2}$, 2000 steps).

 Initial weights are obtained by least squares and projected onto the simplex, and the targeting tilt uses a softmax parameterization to preserve the simplex constraint.
 Baselines (classical SCM, augmented SCM, and plug-in estimator) use the same $m$-estimator settings (learning rate $1\times 10^{-2}$, 2000 steps) and weights estimation.
+Random seeds are fixed, and deterministic settings are enabled for reproducibility.